Snow Squalls May Impact the Northeast on Thursday; Dangerously Cold Arctic Air Impact the North-Central US

 Marine Zone Forecast

-East winds around 5 knots, becoming northeast late.
+Southeast winds 5 to 10 knots, becoming south late.
 Bay and inland waters smooth.
+Patchy fog after midnight.

 Monday